Umayyad campaigns in India: Background

 The first incursion by Arabs in India occurred around 636/7 AD, during the Rashidun Caliphate, long before any Arab Army reached the frontier of India by land.
 Uthman ibn Abi al-As al-Thaqafi, the governor of Bahrain and Oman, had dispatched the naval expeditions against the ports and positions of the Sasanian Empire, and further east to the borders of India.
 The raided ports in India were Thane, Bharuch, and Debal (in Sindh).
 These expeditions were not sanctioned by Caliph Umar and Uthman escaped punishment only because there weren't any casualties.

 The motivation for these expeditions may have been to seek plunder or to attack pirates to safeguard Arabian trade in the Arabian Sea, not to start the conquest of India.
 Arabs led by Suhail b.
-Abdi and Hakam al Taghilbi later defeated a Sindhi Army in the Battle of Rasil in 644 beside the Indian Ocean sea coast, then reached the Indus River.
-Caliph Umar ibn Al-Khattab denied them permission to cross the river or operate in Makran and the Arabs returned home.
+Abdi and Hakam al Taghilbi later defeated a Sindhi army in the Battle of Rasil in 644 beside the Indian Ocean sea coast, then reached the Indus River.
+Caliph Umar denied them permission to cross the river or operate in Makran and the Arabs returned home.

-Campaign by Muhammad bin Qasim (711–715)
+Campaign by Muhammad ibn al-Qasim (711–715)

 Extent and expansion of Umayyad rule under Muhammad bin Qasim in medieval India (modern state boundaries shown in red).

-Muhammad bin Qasim, after his conquest of Sindh, wrote to `the kings of Hind (India)' calling upon them to surrender and accept the faith of Islam.
+Muhammad ibn al-Qasim, after his conquest of Sindh, wrote to `the kings of Hind (India)' calling upon them to surrender and accept the faith of Islam.
 He dispatched a force against al-Baylaman (Bhinmal), which is said to have offered submission.
 The Mid people of Surast (Maitrakas of Vallabhi) also made peace.
-Bin Qasim then sent a detachment of 10,000 cavalry to Kannauj along with a decree from the Caliph.
+Ibn al-Qasim then sent a detachment of 10,000 cavalry to Kannauj along with a decree from the Caliph.
 He himself went with an army to the prevailing frontier of Kashmir called Panj-Māhīyāt (in western Punjab).
 Although Arabs were successful in the Kanauj expedition.
 The frontier of Kashmir might be what is referred to as al-Kiraj in later records (Kira Kingdom in Kangra Valley, Himachal Pradesh), which was apparently subdued.

-Bin Qasim was recalled in 715 CE and died en route.
+Ibn al-Qasim was recalled in 715 CE and died en route.
 Al-Baladhuri writes that, upon his departure, the kings of al-Hind had come back to their kingdoms.
 The period of Caliph Umar II (r.
 717–720) was relatively peaceful.
 Umar invited the kings of "al-Hind" to convert to Islam and become his subjects, in return for which they would continue to remain kings.
 Hullishah of Sindh and other kings accepted the offer and adopted Arab names.